 Their sole purpose was to help visually distinguish the cast shadows on the petals.

 Turn the heat up so the letters get burned in very dark on the flower’s name.
-The heat will make the pen tip sink into the wood and later the charring gets scrapped away leaving us with an embossed flower name.
+The heat will make the pen tip sink into the wood and later the charing gets scraped away leaving us with an embossed flower name.

 After you have burned in the trace lines, rub over the surface with a pencil eraser to remove any residual graphite.
 Be careful not to erase the parallel lines indicating cast shadows.